The Windmill Turns Both Ways

 Naruto was going to ask the same thing, but when he turned his head some more, he caught sight of an angry red Sharingan, which swirled and pulled him into the blackness.

 Naruto opened his eyes and gasped as if emerging from deep water.
 The first thing he noticed was that he was bound tightly to a chair, ropes tied to his ankles, wrists, and around his chest.
-He was sitting in dim wooden room, definitely smaller than what he remembered of the Hokage's office, but unmistakably that was where he was.
-The desk in front of him had a banner with the kanji for "Hokage" draped over it and the Hokage herself was sitting behind it, her arms crossed and looking at him with a great deal less warmth than he was used to seeing in her eyes.
+He was sitting in dim wooden room.
+It was dingier than what he remembered of the Hokage's office, but that was unmistakably where he was.
+The desk in front of him had a banner with the kanji for "Hokage" draped over it and the Hokage herself was sitting behind it, arms crossed and looking at him with a great deal less warmth than he was used to seeing in her eyes.
 Morino Ibiki was standing behind her at a respectful distance, but still looking very imposing.

 "Whatever it was, I didn't do it!"
 Naruto wailed, noticing Ibiki's presence.
 "Please don't torture me!"